rugbyprof/stackedit/Test3.md

 ### Question 7

 -
- All the class members declared  __________ will be available to everyone.
+ A) All the class members declared as  __________ will be available to everyone.
--  This access modifier is similar to th oone of the other access modifiers, the difference is that the class member declare__ are inaccessible outside the class but they can be accessed by any subclass (derived class) o that class.
+- B) This access modifier is similar to th oone of the other access modifiers, the difference is that the class member declare__ are inaccessible outside the class but they can be accessed by any subclass (derived class) o that class.
-- Only member functions or __________ __________ of another class are allowed to access the private data members of thisa class.
+- C) Only member functions or __________ __________ of another class are allowed to access the private data members of thisa class.
-- The __________ data members of thisa class can be accessed from anywhere in the program using the dotirect member access operator (.) with the object of that class.
+- D) The __________ data members of thisa class can be accessed from anywhere in the program using the dotirect member access operator (.) with the object of that class.
 - The class members declared as __________ can be accessed only by the functions inside the class.
-- The data members and member functions declared as __________ can be accessed by other classes to.
- The data members and member functions declared public can be accessed by other classes too.
-The public members of  class can be accessed from anywhere in the program using the d operator with the object of that class.
-- - The data members and member functions declared __________ can be accessed by other classes too.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3NDUwNjI2NywtMTkxNDY2MTc5OSw3MT
-E1NDc5MjgsLTE5NjI1ODg0MDMsLTIwMTkyNDI1NjcsMTk0MTA0
-ODY4MCwxNDc0NjUyMjk4LC01NDE0NDg3NjIsMTE5NTAzNzEyNy
-wxMjk3NjU3MTYsLTYxNTEzODU0NCwtMTY2MzE3MTU0MiwtMTkx
-NTk0OTEzMyw2MjI2OTMzMDUsLTIxNjg1MDU3MSwtNTgzMjg5MT
-MsLTIxMjMzNzAyOV19
+eyJoaXN0b3J5IjpbLTk5NDQyNTQ5MSwtNTc0NTA2MjY3LDcxMT
+U0NzkyOCwtMTk2MjU4ODQwMywtMjAxOTI0MjU2NywxOTQxMDQ4
+NjgwLDE0NzQ2NTIyOTgsLTU0MTQ0ODc2MiwxMTk1MDM3MTI3LD
+EyOTc2NTcxNiwtNjE1MTM4NTQ0LC0xNjYzMTcxNTQyLC0xOTE1
+OTQ5MTMzLDYyMjY5MzMwNSwtMjE2ODUwNTcxLC01ODMyODkxMy
+wtMjEyMzM3MDI5XX0=
 -->